 GEOG 246 THE WORLD'S OCEANS is a study of the chemical, geologic, physical, and biological features of Earth's oceans.
-Topics covered include the history of oceanography, chemistry and physical properties of sea water, waves, global currents & seas, and submarine morphology.
-The laboratory component gives students hands-on experience learning the topics covered by the course.
-Cross-listed (Oceanography) SCI 246.
+Topics covered include the history of oceanography, chemistry and physical properties of sea water, waves, global currents & seas, submarine morphology, and marine organisms.
+Cross-listed (The World's Oceans) GEOG 246.
+Laboratory course.
 4 credits.